xtensor-stack/xtensor/docs/source/index.rst

 library. **Adaptors** for existing data structures to be plugged into the expression system can easily be written.

-In fact, *xtensor* can be used to **process numpy data structures in-place** using Python's `buffer protocol`_.
-For more details on the numpy bindings, check out the xtensor-python_ project.
+In fact, *xtensor* can be used to **process NumPy data structures in-place** using Python's `buffer protocol`_.
+For more details on the NumPy bindings, check out the xtensor-python_ project.
 Language bindings for R and Julia are also available.